torvista/Zen_Cart-Structured_Data/README.md

 **_sku:_** is populated by products_model.
 This is the code used by **_your_** shop, which is probably unique to **_your_** shop.

-**_mpn:_** is the original **_manufacturers part number_**.
-It is unlikely that you are using that as your shop sku, so you will need to add this column to your products table and populate it.

-ALTER TABLE `products` ADD `products_mpn` VARCHAR(32) NOT NULL DEFAULT '';

 **_gtin:_** international identification number that depends on the products you sell: UPC / GTIN-12 / EAN / JAN / ISBN / ITF-14.
-You'll need to deal with this similarly to mpn.

-I used ean and added a products_ean field to the products table:
+I used gtin and added a products_gtin field to the products table:

-ALTER TABLE `products` ADD `products_ean` VARCHAR(13) NOT NULL DEFAULT '';
+ALTER TABLE `products` ADD `products_gtin` VARCHAR(13) NOT NULL DEFAULT '';

-In the code, you will need to modify the code to use the column names you have created: the necessary sections for modification are marked CUSTOM CODING.
+Set the name of your custom GTIN field in the Admin.

 By default, they are left unpopulated so Google Rich Results Tool will remind you they are missing.